-Although some people choose to go all out during the holidays and buy big ticket items for everyone on their list, and others simply won’t be able to resist spending a lot on presents, for others, sticking to a budget is a necessity or a priority.
+Although some people go all out during the holidays and buy big-ticket items for everyone on their list, others think sticking to a budget is a priority -- or necessity.

 To help you spend less on Christmas gifts this year, GOBankingRates asked personal finance experts and money-saving pros to share the best gifts they bought for $20 or less.
 Click through to see these inexpensive gift ideas.